csd1100/learning/notes/react/basics.md

 element.style.backgroundColor = "blue"; // eqvt to <div id="box" style="margin-top: 30px; background-color: blue;"></div>
 ```

+- `role` attribute can be used to make application more accessible.

 ## React APIs

 - React has 2 libraries to be used with web. `react` and `react-dom`.